jax-ml/jax/docs/faq.rst

    # Execute `add` with donation of the buffer for `y`.
    z = jax.jit(add, donate_argnums=(1,))(x, y)
    # >> UserWarning: Some donated buffers were not usable: f32[1,3]{1,0}

-Buffer donation is implemented for GPU and TPU.
-You will get the above warning anytime you try to use donation on CPU.

 Gradients contain `NaN` where using ``where``
 ------------------------------------------------